Using Docker Compose¶

 To clone the course into PrairieLearn:

-• Copy the SSH URL and paste it under the Repository section.
-Go back to the homepage and you should see the course there.
+section.
+Go back to the homepage and you should see the course there. - Click on the course, then

-• Click on Pull from remote git repository which will then clone all the files into the specified directory.
+which will then clone all the files into the specified directory.

 See here for extra information.